 Denmark: The Technical University of Denmark is one of the top universities offering Biotechnology courses.

 Singapore: Singapore has emerged as a biotech hub in Asia with good scope for research and development.
-National University of Singapore, Nanyang Technological University are some top universities offering Biotechnology courses/degrees.
+The National University of Singapore and Nanyang Technological University are some top universities offering Biotechnology courses/degrees.

 Vietnam: Vietnam is emerging as a biotech player, especially in healthcare products.
 More than 20 companies produce pharmaceuticals in the country.